Feargal Sharkey: Environmental campaigning

 Sharkey is a lifelong fly fisherman and has campaigned against the pollution of British rivers (particularly chalk streams), and the regulations of the water industry which affect British water resources.
 He gave the keynote address at The Rivers Trust Autumn Conference 2018.

 On 25 May 2019, Sharkey was the guest on BBC Radio 4 Ramblings with presenter Clare Balding.
 The featured walk was along the River Hogsmill on the south London-Surrey border which is a part of the London Loop.
 Sharkey was able to discuss his concerns for the state of the River Hogsmill, and other chalk streams.

-On 30 August 2020, Sharkey appeared in episode 2 of the third series of Mortimer & Whitehouse: Gone Fishing to discuss the environmental pressures faced by Britain's chalk rivers, during a conversation beside the River Lea.
-He reappeared on episode 6 of the fifth series of Mortimer & Whitehouse: Gone Fishing on 14 October 2022, and discussed pollution in English rivers including the Thames and Wye.
+On 30 August 2020, Sharkey appeared in episode 2 of the third series of Mortimer & Whitehouse: Gone Fishing to discuss the environmental pressures faced by Britain's chalk streams, during a conversation beside the River Lea.
+He reappeared on episode 6 of the fifth series on 14 October 2022, discussing pollution in English rivers including the Thames and Wye.
 He is Chairman of the Amwell Magna Fishery.

-He has subsequently become a figurehead for the campaign to prevent water companies dumping untreated sewage into UK waterways and coasts, appearing on television news coverage and gathering a large following on Twitter, as well as supporting The Times campaign to "clean it up".
+He has subsequently become a figurehead for the campaign to prevent water companies dumping untreated sewage into UK waterways and coasts, appearing on television news coverage as well as supporting The Times campaign to "clean it up".

-Hobbies

-Sharkey holds the amateur radio callsign G0OAN.